emolden/prime-solo-project/README.md

 4. The first step in my creation process was to create my database, datatables, and dummy data.

 5. With the dummy data, I did a spike on MUI X Data Grid to make sure this would be a good resource for my League Data page.

-Currently, the admin can change the team each user is assigned to.
+6. After my spike was successful, I finished my Register To Play pages and then my Home page.
    ![image](https://github.com/user-attachments/assets/f43248fc-ca69-4109-a345-001e10439d4e)

-6. Then, I created my Register To Play pages.
-To make the process as clear as possible, I used conditional rendering throughout the registration.
    ![image](https://github.com/user-attachments/assets/4826ec88-3cad-482b-b32a-d11170ef4ec5)

-7. After a user registers to play and the admin places them on a team, the user can see their teams on the Home page.
-Also on theHome page users can go to see and edit their personal information.
    ![image](https://github.com/user-attachments/assets/5cc9f263-c6e8-4aca-b941-a3b540bcb1a8)